-This platform brings together knowledge emerging from conservation practice, collaborative research, and long-term partnerships with Indigenous peoples and local communities.
+This platform brings together knowledge emerging from conservation practice, collaborative research, and long-term partnerships with Indigenous Peoples and local communities.
 It documents experiences, strategies, and lessons from the field while advancing a shared understanding of how biocultural conservation can be strengthened across different contexts.

 Conceptual Framework